krivanek06/personal_website/src/content/posts/8_5-tips-to-improve-angular-performance/8_5-tips-to-improve-angular-performance.md

 ---
-title: ''
+title: '5 Tips To Improve Angular Performance'
-seoTitle: ''
+seoTitle: '5 Tips To Improve Angular Performance'
-seoDescription: ''
+seoDescription: 'As an Angular developer, you understand the importance of building high-performing web apps...'
-slug:
+slug: 8_5-tips-to-improve-angular-performance
-tags: javascript, angular, rxjs, opinion
+tags: javascript, angular, tutorial, beginner
-order:
+order: 8
-datePublished:
+datePublished: 25.04.2023
-readTime:
+readTime: 8
-coverImage: ''
+coverImage: 8_5-tips-to-improve-angular-performance.png
 ---

 As an Angular developer, you understand the importance of building high-performing web apps.
 Slow loading times, sluggish UI, and poor user experience can all harm your website's reputation and deter users from returning.